-Our net tangible book value as of September 30, 2019 was approximately US\$39.3 million, representing US\$0.17 per ordinary share or US\$ per ADS as of that date, or US\$0.15 per ordinary share and US\$ per ADS on a pro forma basis.
+Our net tangible book value as of December 31, 2018 was approximately US\$36.4 million, representing US\$0.16 per ordinary share or US\$ per ADS as of that date, or US\$0.14 per ordinary share and US\$ per ADS on a pro forma basis.
 Net tangible book value represents the amount of our total consolidated tangible assets, less the amount of our total consolidated liabilities.
 Pro forma net tangible book value per ordinary share is calculated after giving effect to the automatic conversion of all of our issued and outstanding convertible preference shares.
 Dilution is determined by subtracting pro forma net tangible book value per ordinary share, after giving effect to the additional proceeds we will receive from this offering, from the assumed initial public offering price of US\$ per ordinary share, which is the midpoint of the estimated initial public offering price range set forth on the front cover of this prospectus adjusted to reflect the ADS-to-ordinary share ratio, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-Because the Class A ordinary shares and Class B ordinary shares, including Class A ordinary shares and Class B ordinary shares.

-Without taking into account any other changes in net tangible book value after September 30, 2019, other than to give effect to our issuance and sale of ADSs in this offering at the assumed initial public offering price of US\$ per ADS, which is the midpoint of the estimated initial public offering price range, after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2019 would have been US\$ , or US\$ per ordinary share and US\$ per ADS.
+Without taking into account any other changes in net tangible book value after December 31, 2018, other than to give effect to our sale of the ADSs offered in this offering at the assumed initial public offering price of US\$ per ADS, which is the midpoint of the estimated initial public offering price range, after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2018 would have been US\$, or US\$ per ordinary share and US\$ per ADS.
 This represents an immediate increase in net tangible book value of US\$ per ordinary share and US\$ per ADS to the existing shareholders and an immediate dilution in net tangible book value of US\$ per ordinary share and US\$ per ADS to investors purchasing ADSs in this offering.
 The following table illustrates such dilution:

-Per Ordinary Share Per ADS Assumed initial public offering price US\$ US\$ Net tangible book value as of September 30, 2019 US\$ US\$ Pro forma net tangible book value after giving effect to the conversion of our preferred shares US\$ US\$ Pro forma as adjusted net tangible book value after giving effect to the conversion of our preferred shares, this offering US\$ US\$ Amount of dilution in net tangible book value to new investors in this offering US\$ US\$
+Ordinary Share Per ADS Assumed initial public offering price US\$ US\$ Net tangible book value as of December 31, 2018 US\$ US\$ Pro forma net tangible book value after giving effect to the conversion of our preferred shares US\$ US\$ Pro forma as adjusted net tangible book value after giving effect to the conversion of our preferred shares and this offering US\$ US\$ Amount of dilution in net tangible book value to new investors in this offering US\$ US\$